NilsDannemann/j_hfc_relay/README.md

 ##### Button
 Optional: Define a **title**, a **link**, a **style** and/or a **color**.
+- Style: can be "filled", "outlined" or "none".
+Default: "filled".
+- Color: can be "brand" or any of the color variables.
+Default: "grey".
 ```Sass
 //without variables
 {% include components/button/button.html %}